 Explanation of the Tender

-The tyre tender and the evaluation process along with the spreadsheet was broken down Brett Sheriff who joined the follow up meeting at the request of the WA president.
-Brett Also signed a confidentiality agreement prior to the meeting.
+The tyre tender and the evaluation process along with the spreadsheet was broken down for Brett Sheriff who joined the follow up meeting at the request of the WA President.
+Brett also signed a confidentiality agreement prior to the meeting.

 Feedback from meeting with Preferred Tenderer

 Meeting was held with the Preferred Tenderer on Friday the 14th of July at 2:30pm AEST.
-Meeting was attended by the CERA Secretary, CERA Technical Delegate, Queensland President and two representatives from the preferred tenderer.
+Meeting was attended by the CERA Secretary, CERA Treasurer, CERA Technical Delegate, Queensland President and two representatives from the preferred tenderer.

-The meeting was informed that the Preferred Tenderer was happy to consider different proposals to what they had suggested in their tender for the driver progression program.
-CERA suggested that instead of the model that they put forward in the tender that a suggestion was to look to a three round national series of which they were very accepting of.
-Here the tenderer said I would explore possible connections two promoters of high level race events that excels may be able to come part of that could be included in the three round National series.
+The meeting was informed that the Preferred Tenderer was happy to consider different proposals to what they had suggested in their tender response for the driver progression program.
+CERA suggested that instead of the model that they put forward in the tender response that a suggestion was to look to a three round National series of which they were very accepting of.
+Here the tenderer said they would explore possible connections with promoters of high level race events that Excels may be able to come part of that could be included in the three round National series.

 CERA asked if Bar codes could be added, response being they would talk to the manufacturing plant, and it was a definite possibility.
-Preferred Tenderer was also talking to promoters of high-level race events for the Excel Category.

-With the tender the tenderer had asked for their logo to be placed on the windscreen banner.
-It was explained to the tenderer that the windscreen banner was used by all the clubs for their major state sponsor.
-A compromise suggestion from sera was to use the area on the front of the roof directly above the windscreen banner (Turret) such as sponsors use in other race series such as Super 2.
-The tender up was quite happy with this compromise and also asked for smaller stickers to go on to other areas of the car such as the front bumper or above or below the number on the car doors.
+As part of their tender response the Tenderer had asked for their logos to be placed on the windscreen banner.
+It was explained to the tenderer that the windscreen banner was used by all the clubs for their major State sponsors.
+A compromise suggestion from CERA was to use the area on the front of the roof directly above the windscreen banner (Turret) such as sponsors use in other race series such as Super 2.
+The Tenderer was quite happy with this compromise and also asked for smaller stickers to go on to other areas of the car such as the front bumper or above or below the number on the car doors.

 The Tenderer also informed the meeting that the tender price for the tyre is only for club members of Motorsport Australia Excel affiliated club members.
-The Tenderer if selected would be happy to work with CERA to set up a system that only Excel club members can purchase the control tyre at that price.
+The Tenderer if selected would be happy to work with CERA to set up a system that only CERA Excel club members can purchase the control tyre at that price.

 One main outtake of the meeting was the fact that the tenderer was extremely enthusiastic if selected about becoming a long-term partner of the category and was definitely seeking to form a long-term relationship with CERA.

-The Tenderer are also informed the meeting that they attended price for the tyre is only for club members of motor sport Australia Excel affiliated club members.

 Selection on a successful Tenderer

-The QLD delegate proposed a motion to have a vote to select Dunlop as the successful Tenderer for the 2023 tyre tender.
-This motion Was seconded by the South Australian Delegate.
+The QLD delegate proposed a motion to have a vote to select Wildan 13 Pty Ltd as the successful Tenderer for the 2023 tyre tender.
+This motion was seconded by the South Australian Delegate.
 Motion carried.

 Voting outcomes to select Dunlop (Wildan 13 Pty Ltd) as the successful Tenderer for the 2023 tyre tender was: